 TV, radio and print news outlets in place in the UK usually have to follow certain standards from either a regulator such as OFCOM and/or use a rigorous editorial process.
 That means the stories they publish are usually well-sourced and use information from real people or facts and figures from official studies or reports.

 However, online these standards don’t exist on many websites or social media platforms which means it is easier for things that aren’t true to be published and spread using the internet.

-It's not always easy to tell if something is true or not at first glance, so it's important to do some digging if you're unsure.
-Check out our tips for spotting fake news for some steps you can take to help investigate something you have seen online that you think might be false.
+It’s not always easy to tell if something is true or not at first glance, so it’s important to do some digging if you’re unsure.
+Check out our tips below for some steps you can take to help investigate something you have seen online that you think might be false.

 How do bots spread fake news?